ConSol/sakuli/docs/sakuli-api.md

 <a name="TestCase.saveResult"></a>
 ##TestCase.saveResult()
-Saves the results of the current test case to the database.
+Saves the results of the current test case for further processing.

 Should be called in finally-block of the test case: